xav-ie/virtual-headset/README.md

 ### Status Bar Integration

-For Waybar integration, see the [Home Manager Module](#home-manager-module-waybar-integration) section above.
+For Waybar integration, see [homeManagerModules/default.nix](./homeManagerModules/default.nix).

 For other status bars, you can use the utility packages: